5 seconds later, she's eating something.

 - Hiiragi◊ from Hanamaru Kindergarten.

-- Kirby of the Stars: The Waddle-Dees and Waddle Doo all have no mouths.
+- Kirby: Right Back at Ya!: The Waddle-Dees and Waddle Doo all have no mouths.
 Dedede puzzles over why they cost so much to feed, and he and Escargoon approach a guard, and put a cookie to where it's mouth should be.
 The Cookie goes through the skin, and the face moves and makes noises as if something is being chewed.
-They're weireded out by this revelation.
+They're weirded out by this revelation.

 - Miime of Captain Harlock is an alien woman who has no mouth, yet somehow drinks staggering amounts of alcohol (it's the primary nutrient for her species).